How long will it take me to complete my Engineering degree?

 All engineering students are given permission to take 18 credits per semester.
 Students should plan on taking 14-16 credits each semester in order to complete the program within four years.
 However, students with especially strong records may request an exception to take additional credits.
 Students having academic difficulties should consider taking a lighter load.
 Please confer with an advisor about appropriate course loads.

-Are merit scholarships available to Computer and Electrical Engineering students?
+Are scholarships available to Computer and Electrical Engineering students?